-The aim of the programme is to create a sustainable model for football facilities based around artificial grass pitches on hub sites.
+The aim of the programme was to create a sustainable model for football facilities based around artificial grass pitches on hub sites.

-The fund will provide significant new investment into local, accessible facilities.
-It differs from traditional football investment streams as the funding partners are keen to see a portfolio approach that provides an area-wide solution, rather than a one-off site investment.
+The fund was intended to provide significant new investment into local, accessible facilities.
+This differs it from traditional football investment streams as the funding partners are keen to see a portfolio approach that provides an area-wide solution, rather than a one-off site investment.

 Parklife national funding round

 The national funding round launched 26 October 2016 in Sheffield.
 Expressions of Interest were invited from local authorities with a population of 200,000 or more, giving a direct opportunity for over 80 local authorities to access the programme.

 The reason for a population threshold is because evidence suggests a certain level of population density is required to create sufficient demand to support the Parklife model.
 Smaller local authorities may partner with neighbouring areas in order to achieve the population threshold.

 Three national workshops for priority LAs took place in November 2016 at the following dates and locations:

 - Coventry – Monday 7 November

 This provided an opportunity to learn more about the Parklife Football Hubs model, discuss the new Sheffield pathfinder facility and talk directly with colleagues from the Football Association, Premier League and Sport England.